 Literally means ‘does not block pores’.
 Where to start?
 Unproven.
 Untested scientifically.
 All evidence is anecdotal.
 Meaning case-by-case.
 Pure naturally derived lanolin is supposed to be a ‘non-comedogenic’ alternative to synthetic lanolin.
 I put any lanolin anywhere near my face it will be covered in huge whiteheads within hours.

 - Silky smooth

-Loaded with silicone - check the inci label - anything ending in 'cone' or 'one' is a silicone - I actually don't mind silicones - but let's be clear why the product is silky smooth.
+Contains silicone – check the inci label – anything ending in ‘cone’ or ‘one’ is a silicone – I actually don’t mind silicones at all – but let’s be clear why the product is silky smooth.